energy-analytics-project/energy-dashboard/docs/howto.md

 #### Browser

-Your browser should have opened up the navigation pane in jupyter notebooks and it should look a lot like this:
+Your browser should have opened up the navigation pane in Jupyter notebooks and it should look a lot like this:

 ![Jupyter Notebook Browser](./assets/jupyter-00.png)